morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 ![Alt Text](https://media.giphy.com/media/23nzO2bkwXykU/giphy.gif)

+## The Liskov Substitution Principle

+The Liskov Substitution Principle [LSP] states that:

+> Substitutability is a principle in object-oriented programming stating that, in a computer program, if S is a subtype of T, then objects of type T may be replaced with objects of type S (i.e. an object of type T may be substituted with any object of a subtype S) without altering any of the desirable properties of the program (correctness, task performed, etc.)

+This boils down to some requirements on the type signature:

+> * Contravariance of method arguments in the subtype.
+> * Covariance of return types in the subtype.
+> * No new exceptions should be thrown by methods of the subtype, except where those exceptions are themselves subtypes of exceptions thrown by the methods of the supertype.

+Let's learn a little more about the Liskov Substitution Principle by investigating a design problem and during that process breaking the law.

+## Fruit store

 Let's say that you run a fruit store and you have created a general interface for fruits:

 {% highlight kotlin %}